 Many experienced owners have cared for these geckos for 15 years.
 One of the oldest specimens ever recorded lived to be 20 years old!
 Of course, instances of these geckos living past the average lifespan are rare.

 Expert Tip: There are obviously no guarantees when it comes to life expectancy.
 That said, the level of care you provide can make a huge impact on their lifespan.
-As an owner, your job is to help these lizards live a long and happy life by providing the best care possible.
+As an owner, your job is to help these cool lizards live a long and happy life by providing the best care possible.

 If you don’t, these reptiles can experience a litany of health problems, which can ultimately shorten their lifespan.